KurzonDax/plex-to-influx-extended-docker/README.md

 ## Issues

-Any issues with the getting the docker container running should be logged under the github repo for the [docker image](https://github.com/KurzonDax/plex-to-influx-extended-docker/issues).
+Any issues with getting the docker container running should be logged under the github repo for the [docker image](https://github.com/KurzonDax/plex-to-influx-extended-docker/issues).

 Issues with the python script itself should be logged under the